 Women's Resource Center

 The WRC serves womxn and all people who face gender-based oppression.
-Through an intersectional feminist lens, the WRC offers leadership opportunities, the Brave Project (a training on sexual violence), educational and healing events that address gender justice, and the Women and Gender Equity (WAGE) program which serves incoming first-year students interested in feminism.
-This Spring, the WRC is also rolling out two initiatives to increase support for womxn in STEM and support for parent students!
+Through an intersectional feminist lens, the WRC offers leadership opportunities, the Brave Project (a training on sexual violence prevention), educational and healing events that address gender justice, and the Women and Gender Equity (WAGE) program which serves incoming first-year students interested in feminism.
+The WRC also supports Pregnant and Parenting Students through a monthly newsletter and is home to a Womxn in STEM support group hosting study sessions, peer-supported social spaces, and faculty-led lectures on increasing equity and access to the field for gender-minoritized students.

 Why a Womxn’s Center?